fanfan42/VFIO-Passthrough-dual-running-systems-on-laptop/toshiba-satellite-pro-A50-E-156/README.md

 ### **Keyboard/Mouse Passthrough**

-Change the first line of the xml to:
+Change the first line of the xml to (Don't apply the xml before the next add):

 <table>
 <tr>